Dog Walking Policies Every Professional Needs

 Early on in my now 10-year career, I’ve had to update my pet sitting service agreement on many occasions.
 Running a business is a learning experience.
 As I continue to learn valuable lessons, I make changes and updates, and I have customers confirm, in writing, that they are aware of the change.
 Here at Scout, we automate this process by pushing the updated service agreement to the pet sitting app and requiring the pet owner to accept the changes before they can continue to schedule.

 Pricing is one area where there should be absolutely no confusion.
 A pet owner should be able to reasonably estimate how much a service is going to cost prior to booking it.
 My pet sitting service agreement includes all of our pricing in an easy to read and understand format.
 As a result, we have very little friction in this area.
 My customers are never surprised when they receive an invoice.
-A shady pricing policy will only serve to alienate customers and prevent growth.
+Shady pricing policies will only serve to alienate customers and prevent growth.

 Surcharges are additional fees that kick in based on some type of triggering event.
 For example, last minute requests, last minute cancelations, weekends, or additional pets to name a few.
 Even if you don’t allow things like last minute bookings or don’t charge additional pet fees, you should express your policy in the service agreement.
 Pet owners may come to you with certain expectations.
 It’s very important to manage those expectations by communicating effectively.